December 21 return date for senior fireman on sex offence charges

 At the time of the alleged incident, McLean had been a long-serving and highly decorated member of the JFB, which he first joined in 1990, and had been promoted to senior management in 2020.

-During his years of service, McLean wore many hats and carried out several assignments including as senior manager area officer, divisional commander, fleet manager, fire safety practitioner, fire investigator (structural, arson, bush), fire suppression operative and policy development team member.
+During his years of service, McLean has worn many hats and has carried out several assignments, to include senior manager area officer; divisional commander; fleet manager; fire safety practitioner; fire investigator (structural, arson, bush), fire suppression operative and policy development team member, among others.

+He currently holds a Commonwealth Executive Masters in public administration; a bachelor of acience in human resource management, maintenance management, and strategic command course, a diploma in management studies; and has completed various courses, such as structural fire investigation, supervisory management course and introduction to public speaking.

 McLean first appeared in court in relation to the allegations against him on August 17, at which time he was offered bail in the sum of $400,000 with two sureties and ordered to surrender his travel documents to the police.